kapijadhav/kapil.github.io/README.md

 - Create Web Framework with Flask and check model. use Postman for Testing.
 - Actively Participate in Daily/Weekly status calls.
 Collaborate with seniors, Implement various Techniques under their guidance.

-### Advanced NLP Techniques for Pharmacovigilance: Uncovering Customer Sentiments and Root Causes of Adverse Drug Events
+### Project 2: Advanced NLP Techniques for Pharmacovigilance: Uncovering Customer Sentiments and Root Causes of Adverse Drug Events

 - Collect data from Surveys, Google Forms, Reviews, Feedbacks.
 - detect Language & Translate in English, convert in lower case with normalization then initial preprocessing is done.